When it comes to research chemicals, nothing rings bells like Etizolam.

 And, of course, I’ll share my personal experience as well.

-So, if you’re ready to learn just about everything there is to know about Etizolam, keep reading…
+So, if you’re ready to learn just about everything there is to learn about Etizolam, read on…

 What Is Etizolam?

-Etizolam is a drug which belongs to a class of chemicals known as Thienodiazepines.
+Etizolam is a pharmaceutical drug which belongs to a class of chemicals known as Thienodiazepines.

 Thienodiazepines are closely related to the more commonly known, Benzodiazepines, a family of chemicals which includes drugs like:

-This has led to an explosion in recreational use of the drug, as there is no federal law banning its sale, distribution, or use.
+This has led to an explosion in recreational use, as there is no federal law banning its sale, distribution, or use.

-We’ll get more into the legal aspect of Etizolam a little further down (in the Legality section), but first, let’s talk about what it does and how it works.
+We’ll get more into the legal status of Etizolam a little further down (in the Legality section), but first, let’s talk about what it does and how it works.

 Like similar drugs (benzodiazepines), Etizolam has been shown to: